heremaps/naksha/docs/AUTH.md

             "<action>": [
                 // one or more Attribute-Map's (atleast one should match) {
-                    // zero or more access Attributes (all attributes should match) "<accessAttribute1>": "<exactValue>",
+                    // zero or more access Attributes (all should match) "<accessAttribute1>": "<exactValue>",
                     "<accessAttribute2>": "<valueWithWildcard*>",
-                    "<accessAttribute3>": [  // one or more values (all values should match) "<anotherExactValue>",
+                    "<accessAttribute3>": [  // one or more values (all should match) "<anotherExactValue>",
                         "<anotherValueWithWildcard*>"
                     ]